dhdata/dhdata-site/source/recipes/_copy-this-template-to-create-a-new-recipe.md

 In this section, provide enough information for readers to understand why the general approach taken in the above code works.
 What are the pitfalls to watch out for?
 When might the solution not work?
 What are some other ways to approach the problem?

 Include references to other resources that might be useful in understanding the nuances of the problem.
 Provide links to resources from which you drew your code examples.

+## See Also

+List links to additional resources or materials from which example code might have been drawn.